 - How to get a mansion and new Ferrari

 Self-centredness contrasts with obedience to God’s word and all that He tells us to be.
-He tells us to show gentleness, kindness, patience etc are all things that are done to others, not ourselves.
+He tells us to show gentleness, kindness, patience etc which are all things that are done to others, not ourselves.
 Seeing the gratitude in other people when we demonstrate these qualities, is rewarding to the giver.
 Although it is towards others, we benefit too.

 Self-centredness is the opposite of true love.
 If we think too highly of ourselves we cannot possibly truly love other people and that is one of God’s most important command for us.

 Effects of self-centeredness

 Being too focused on our own needs: leads to blind ambition, negatively affects our relationships and compounds feelings of insecurity.
-So while we need to take care of our own well being, it should not be excessive.
+So while we need to take care of our own well being, it should not be excessive and misguided.

 Conversely, a healthy self-esteem comes from God and knowing our worth in Him.
-It is based on God’s love for us and knowing we are created in His image.
-This healthy self-esteem is not dependant on material wealth, status or qualification, but rather it comes from focussing on others rather than yourself.
-A person with a healthy self-esteem does not worry too much what others will think.
+It is based on God’s love for us and knowing that we are created in His image.
+This healthy self-esteem is not dependant on material wealth, status or qualification.
+A person with a healthy self-esteem does not need to prove anything.

 Luke 22:26 says “The greatest among you should be like the youngest, and the one who rules, like the one who serves”.
 Serving is an act of selflessness that not everybody is capable of.

-Some of the characteristics of a person who has a good self-esteem are self-control, discipline, confidence.
+Some of the characteristics of a person who has a good self-esteem are self-control, discipline, confidence and humility.
 A person with a healthy self-esteem does not have the need to argue, belittle and bully.
 They are a pleasure to be around.
-Aim to be that person.
+We should all aim to be that person.

 Once you have alleviated all the wrong belief patterns, you need to replace them with positive belief patterns.
 This is where knowing our strengths, weaknesses, values and beliefs is important.
 We need to understand why we think the way we do, behave the way we do in certain situations and want the things we want.

 There is nothing wrong with aiming high and wanting a successful career, doing what you love.
-It is another thing entirely if you are killing yourself daily to earn money and feel better about yourself or follow a career to earn your parents approval.
+It is another thing entirely if you are killing yourself daily to earn money and feel better about yourself or follow a career to earn other people’s approval.

 This is not to say you can’t or won’t be successful, just be mindful that what you are doing is for the right motive or you may well end up burnt out.

 Knowing our values is crucial to finding our niche in whatever we do.